olmosdev/React-And-TypeScript-Projects/README.md

 # React and TypeScript projects

-These are small React and TypeScript projects (styled with TailwindCSS) developed with what was learned from the course called "React and TypeScript - The Complete Guide Creating +10 Projects" found on the platform of [Udemy](https://www.udemy.com/)
+These are small React and TypeScript projects (styled with TailwindCSS) developed with what was learned from the course called ["React y TypeScript - La Guía Completa Creando +10 Proyectos"](https://www.udemy.com/course/react-de-principiante-a-experto-creando-mas-de-10-aplicaciones/) found on the platform of [Udemy](https://www.udemy.com/)

 Most projects will be deployed on [Netlify](https://www.netlify.com/)